 Although the luminosities of all Cepheids are proportional to their periods, there is a different relationship for each type.
-The light curves of Cepheid variables have a characteristic shark-fin shape, with a rapid rise to maximum, a brief stay at peak brightness, and a smooth, slow decline to minimum.
-In evolutionary terms,
+The light curves of Cepheid variables have a characteristic shark-fin shape, with a rapid rise to maximum, a brief stay at peak brightness, and a smooth, slow decline to minimum (see Fig 2).

 Cepheids have left the main sequence and lie on the instability strip of the Hertzsprung-Russell diagram.
 Over 1,000 have been cataloged, of which the first to be found was Eta Aquilae and the best known is Polaris, the North Star.